vorexfaiq/atom-armv7l/README.md

 ![atom-1.15.0-armv7l](https://i.gyazo.com/ce02f284e5d47e0b77a60728aadf0e98.png)
 I was unable to build the newest version of Atom due to broken mksnapshot binaries for armv7l, so in this guide we will be using the latest stable version (1.15.0).

-Please, do not try to build it on other platforms.
-This fork only for armv7l machines!
+This for was made only for armv7l machines, and should be built only on it!

 ### Prerequisites